Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 05
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/season3-pr28-scene41.jpg
-      narration: "<p>Instead of talking about the best, let’s highlight Han just to make sure the PR did all the slides.
-Han seem to be more methodical in their dissection of smaller empires than most, but I wonder how they’d hold up to the international stage, especially with Turkey becoming such a scary blob just west of them.A Tuvan/Han empire would be absolutely game-endingly strong, as that combined empire with the Gokturks holdings would resemble Chukchi before they began to tear through their neighbors last season with far more advanced tech.
-A scary thing to fear with each war declaration each and every scene</p>"
+      narration: "<p>Instead of talking about the best, let’s highlight Han just to make sure the PR did all the slides.</p><p>Han seem to be more methodical in their dissection of smaller empires than most, but I wonder how they’d hold up to the international stage, especially with Turkey becoming such a scary blob just west of them.</p><p>A Tuvan/Han empire would be absolutely game-endingly strong, as that combined empire with the Gokturks holdings would resemble Chukchi before they began to tear through their neighbors last season with far more advanced tech.
+A scary thing to fear with each war declaration each and every scene.</p><p>But enough of that, let’s spin the cylinder to our first scene around the former Platanese capital.</p>"
     - scene_number: 06
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene06.jpg
       narration: "<p>Charging through the burned citadels, Kayapo sends their best soldiers and Benadióro, a custom house summoning Great Merchant which seems suspiciously away from the Amazon in favor of the warfront.
-Perhaps Kayapo thinks there’s money to be gained by making the red south very, very green.
-This war is currently Kayapo favored, helped with such a heavy navy around Catamarca in the top left of this scene and such a heavy air force based in the Buenos Aires, but this may be a long grinding assault, especially if the endless sea of ancient wooden boats flip coastal cities as Kayapo sweeps west.</p>"
+Perhaps Kayapo thinks there’s money to be gained by making the red south very, very green.</p><p>This war is currently Kayapo favored, helped with such a heavy navy around Catamarca in the top left of this scene and such a heavy air force based in the Buenos Aires, but this may be a long grinding assault, especially if the endless sea of ancient wooden boats flip coastal cities as Kayapo sweeps west.</p>"
     - scene_number: 07
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene07.jpg
       narration: "<p>Peace was declared, leaving four Cree founded cities in Arapho’s hands while Cree took the Mohave adjacent mountain city.
-Hardly a fair trade, but it’s likely the best the Cree could do in this scenario, with even their capital having taken damage the turn before it couldn’t heal fully.Regardless, it’s time for both to lick their wounds and see who’s most prepared next time, unless the Arapho want to go east or west to start a new war.
+Hardly a fair trade, but it’s likely the best the Cree could do in this scenario, with even their capital having taken damage the turn before it couldn’t heal fully.
+Regardless, it’s time for both to lick their wounds and see who’s most prepared next time, unless the Arapho want to go east or west to start a new war.
 It’s up to them, but if I was them I’d carpet up and secure my grip on my new Cree holdings.</p>"
     - scene_number: 08
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene08.jpg